dharmamitra/dharmamitra-guides/docs/dharmanexus.md

 DharmaNexus helps you find intertextual connections within and between texts in Pāli, Sanskrit, Chinese, and Tibetan.

 **1. See the matches:** While reading, you can choose to reveal intertextual connections by toggling the **Show Matches** switch.
 When enabled, DharmaNexus highlights passages in your text that have similarities in other texts in the database.
-This is visualized with a colored heatmap indicating the amount of textual reuse at each position.
-Clicking on a highlighted passage will display overlapping text sections from other texts in a new column, allowing for deeper exploration of parallels and connections.
+   - After clicking on such a highlighted text passage, the matches with other texts are then shown in a new column.
+Hovering over a parallel will highlight the corresponding segment in the source text.
+   - Clicking on a specific parallel will open that text in a **third column**, allowing you to compare the two texts side-by-side.

 **2. Filter your results:** You can narrow down the matches with filters:

-*   **Similarity Score:** Control how similar the text passages should be.
-*   **Match Length:** Set a minimum length for matches.
+*   **Similarity Score:** This controls how similar a passage must be to be considered a match.
+A score of 100 indicates a perfect, verbatim match, while a lower score allows for more variation, showing passages that are semantically similar but not identical.
+*   **Match Length:** Sets the minimum number of characters for a parallel.
+You might use a shorter length when looking for verse parallels and a longer one for prose to ensure the matches are significant.
-*   **Limit or Exclude:** Focus your search on specific collections or texts.
+*   **Limit or Exclude:** Focus your search by including or excluding specific collections or texts.
+For example, you could exclude all commentaries to see only parallels within the canonical texts.

 **3. Choose your view:** DharmaNexus provides different ways to see the results:

 *   **Text View:** The default view, showing your text with highlighted matches.
-*   **Table View:** A sortable table of all matches.
+*   **Table View:** A sortable table of all matches, which can be downloaded as a spreadsheet.
-*   **Graph View:** Charts that visualize where matches are found.
+*   **Graph View:** Visualizes the distribution of matches for your selected text via a histogram.
+This chart shows which other texts or collections contain the most parallels, helping you quickly identify the most relevant connections at a glance.
 *   **Numbers View:** Uses standard numbering systems to locate matches in Pāli and Chinese texts.

 ---